mfractor/mfractor.github.io/docs/code-generation/xamarin-forms.md

 **Configuration Id: com.mfractor.code_gen.forms.csharp.value_conversion_attribute**

-Generates an implementation of the `ValueConversionAttribute`
+Generates an implementation of the `ValueConversionAttribute`; the attribute used to hint type-flow in a value converter for design time tools like MFractor.